openstack/designate/doc/source/rest/v2/zones.rst

     Accept a zone transfer request.
 This is called by the project that will own the zone (i.e. the project that will maintain the zone)

-    Once the API returns "Complete" the zone has been transfered to the new project
+    Once the API returns "Complete" the zone has been transferred to the new project

     **Example Request**